Dchole/next-material-template/README.md

-# Create React App example with TypeScript
+# Create Next App template with TypeScript

 ## How to use